microsoft/fluentui/ghdocs/STYLING.md

 Note that the component may also intend to provide customized styling for nested components.
 For example, a `Breadcrumb` component may want to expose the `getStyles` function for nested `Crumb` components.

-The extra getStyles function would be added to the outer compoent's props:
+The extra getStyles function would be added to the outer component's props:

 ```
 getCrumbStyles?: IStyleFunction<ICrumbStyleProps, ICrumbStyles>;